 Garlic Parmesan Hasselback Potatoes are crispy on the outside, soft and buttery in the middle, and deliciously flavored!
 And with a few simple tricks these potatoes are easy to make!

 I love potatoes!
 And so does the rest of my family.
-My husband grew up in Wisconsin, in a “meat and potatoes” household, so he still requests potatoes with many of our meals.
-This recipe is a fun way to add variety into your potato menu.
+My husband grew up in Wisconsin, in a "meat and potatoes" household, so he still requests potatoes with many of our meals.
+This recipe is a fun way to add variety to your potato menu.
 Cheesy garlic hasselback potatoes are super simple to make, but they look so impressive!
-They are easy enough for a weeknight meal, and beautiful enough to for the holidays.
+They are easy enough for a weeknight meal, and beautiful enough for the holidays.

 What Are Hasselback Potatoes?